MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/failover-clusters/error-install-sql-server-windows-server-cluster.md

 ms.custom: sap:Failover Clusters
 ms.prod: sql
 ---

 # Error message when you install SQL Server on a Windows Server cluster

-This article helps you resolve the problem that occurs when you install SQL Server on Windows Server cluster.
+This article helps you resolve the problem that occurs when you install SQL Server on a Windows Server cluster.

 _Original product version:_ &nbsp; SQL Server
 _Original KB number:_ &nbsp; 953748